Jesterwocky/qwizDOM/README.md

 ### `.off(actionName, callback)`
 For each node in the collection, removes the event listener that listens for the specified action and calls the specified callback.

-Calls .removeEventListener() on each node, passing the action name and the callback as arguments.

 ### `.on(actionName, callback)`
 For each node in the collection, adds an event listener that listens for the specified action and calls the specified callback.

-Calls .addEventListener() on each node, passing the action name and the callback as arguments.

 ### `.parent(selector)`
 Returns a DomNodes object containing the parents of all HTML elements in the collection.
 If a CSS selector is specified, the resulting DomNodes collection contains only parents that match the selector.